Breaking isolation project

-Currently the plan is to hold workshops in November 2020 and spring 2021 (subject to any Covid-19 restrictions at that time).
-They will be open to anyone with M.E. aged 10 to 18 years.
+We will hold workshops in November 2020 and spring 2021 (subject to any Covid-19 restrictions at that time).
+They will be open to anyone with M.E. aged 8 to 18 years.

 By participating in these workshops, we hope young people will feel less lonely, have improved self-esteem and build positive relationships.